Going broke – it’s something that can happen to us all. It happened to me and this is the story of how it went down.

 What was even more fascinating was that I could take out more than the minimum needed to cover the cost of tuition.
 So, like any teen would – I took out enough student loan money to buy a car and fund a lifestyle consisting of daily chipotle and random splurges.

-I never paid mch attention to how I was managing my finances in college.
+I never paid much attention to how I was managing my finances in college.
 I juggled multiple part time jobs that could have paid for most of my tuition, but I still took out loans the entire way through.
 In all, I finished undergrad in 2012 with a $35,000 student loan balance.

 Early Career and Graduate School